sourcegraph/sourcegraph-public-snapshot/doc/integration/browser_extension.md

 By default, the browser extension communicates with [sourcegraph.com](https://sourcegraph.com), which has only public code.

-To use the browser extension with your private repositories, you need to set up a private Sourcegraph instance and connect it to the extension.
+To use the browser extension with your private repositories, you need to set up a private Sourcegraph instance and connect the extension to it.

 Follow these instructions: